Do men get cellulite?

 This also shows why lymphatic massages, machine operated suction massages and body wraps do not ‘work’ or only work very temporarily: because they just focus on a temporary reduction of water retention.

 Such treatments do not address the issue of fat accumulation combined with lack of collagen.
-The latter are the proverbial ‘elephants in the room’ when it comes to cellulite, according to this and several previous studies.
+These are the proverbial ‘elephants in the room’ when it comes to cellulite, according to this and several previous studies.

 These toxin/poor circulation ideas developed several decades ago, based on some basic and obsolete studies about cellulite, which have been superseded by more modern, far better designed studies, including the one mentioned here.